Highest median voting rules: Example

 This is presented graphically in the form of a cumulative histogram whose total corresponds to 100% of the votes cast:

 An example of a cumulative histogram for a highest-median voting rule.

 For each candidate, we then determine the majority (or median) grade (shown here in bold).
-This rule means that an absolute majority (more than 50%) of voters judge that a candidate deserves at least its majority grade, and that half or more (50% or more) of the electors judges that he deserves at the most its majority grade.
+This rule means that an absolute majority (more than 50%) of voters judge that a candidate deserves at least its majority grade, and that half or more (50% or more) of the electors judge that same candidate to deserve at the most its majority grade.
 Thus, the majority grade looks like a median.

 If only one candidate has the highest median score, they are elected.
 Otherwise, highest median rules must invoke a tiebreaking procedure to choose between the candidates with the highest median grade.

 Tiebreaking procedures

 When different candidates share the same median rating, a tie-breaking rule is required, analogous to interpolation.
 For discrete grading scales, the median is insensitive to changes in the data and highly sensitive to the choice of scale (as there are large "gaps" between ratings).

 Most tie-breaking rules choose between tied candidates by comparing their relative shares of proponents (above-median grades) and opponents (below-median grades).
 The share of proponents and opponents are represented by $p$ and $q$ respectively, while their share of median grades is written as $m$.